li-kuan-gi/spring_inventory/README.md

 This is a [spring](https://spring.io/) implementation of naive inventory system.

-Now, there is only one service in this system:
+Now, there are only two services in this system:

-- reserving products:
+- reserving products

     It is a naive mimic of allocation.
 Just do a "subtraction".

+- restocking products

 ## Test